 - Use designated camping areas and existing camp sites.
 Altering or establishing new camp sites can cause long-term damage.
 Avoid tying things to or draping them over vegetation.

 - Keep camping areas hygienic.
 Use toilets where provided—please do not throw rubbish or chemical waste down them as they will stop working.
-Where no toilets are provided, bury only non-chemical waste and paper at least 15cm deep.
+Where no toilets are provided, bury only non-chemical waste and paper at least 15cm deep and 50m from waterways.
 Alternatively, bring a portable camping toilet and dispose of toilet waste at home.

 - Leave no trace.
 Leave your camp site cleaner than you found it.
 Bag all rubbish and take it home for recycling or disposal.